 - Hide in a corner of her apartment and rock back and forth.
 (Already doing it.)

 It’s time for Nina to come out of her comfortable shell, but she isn’t convinced real life could ever live up to fiction.
 It’s going to take a brand-new family, a persistent suitor, and the combined effects of ice cream and trivia to make her turn her own fresh page.

-First of all, I did not pick this book up on my own.
+First of all, I did not pick The Bookish Life of Nina Hill up on my own.
 It was a book club pick for December, when we normally pick something lighter/easy to read due to book club being earlier in the month.
 I had seen it around a lot and figured I’d probably like it, but hadn’t gotten to it yet.